That1M8Head/infriendly/README.md

 Once you open it up, you’ll be greeted with a white screen (or `#222222` screen, if you’re using dark mode) and a blinking text prompt.

-Infriendly defaults to Markdown for formatting, and doesn’t let you use anything else, because that would be a distraction.
+Infriendly defaults to just straight plain text for formatting, and doesn’t let you use anything else, because that would be a distraction, and I'm also too lazy to build markup functionality into it.

+You can use Infriendly to edit code, but don't expect it to be very good.
+Don't expect Gedit, expect Notepad.

 ## Offline Usage